bustroker/Bustroker.AnonymousWhatsapp.WebUI/readme.md

 ## Functional
 Enter the nomber and you are redirected to whatsapp to open a chat session with a number **without having to add it to your contacts.**

+### A note on Share buttons
+Generated with the website https://sharethis.com/

 ### Run local
 Run inside VM, using docker-compose (easier than the huge docker run command) ´´´